nicky-nym/nicky-nym.github.io/pages/cities.md

 ![kinematic lag](../images/kinematic_lag_2.jpg "Kinematic lag")

-In a world where another 2.5 billion people moving into cities in the next 30 years, we should think twice about how much prosperity we want to leave on the table.
+In a world where another 2.5 billion people will be moving into cities in the next 30 years, we should think twice about how much prosperity we want to leave on the table.
 Real estate developers who care about the value of their land should care about building kinematically.
 And it's not just real estate.
 It's also hourly wages, GDP per capita, and patents per capita.
 Our current cities are sub-optimal to the extent that there are hundred of billions of dollars of lost value per major city.
 Anyone, or any coalition, who can optimize on that can begin to harvest that windfall.
 In practice, the windfall would get split up between lots of different parties, with enough incentives to go around.

 There would be: